-A SUP board generally is between 9 and 12 feet or more in length, with features such as padded decks and concave hulls; The “rider” stands on top of the board and moves him/herself through the water with one paddle.
+A SUP board generally measures between 9 and 12 feet or more in length.
+It has features such as a padded deck and a concave hull.
+The “rider” stands on top of the board and moves him/herself through the water with one paddle.

-SUP is a great way to leisurely explore the coastal waters around the Big Island.
+Stand-Up Paddling is a great way to leisurely explore the coastal waters around the Big Island.
 Look down at the colorful fish and corals, or look back at the tropical shoreline.
 Finding and keeping your balance on a Stand-Up Paddling board is not trivial, but once you reach that point, the rewards are great.

 Renting a SUP board on the Big Island

 If you want to rent a SUP board on the Big Island, your choices are still somewhat limited.
 There are a few surf shops on the island that also rent SUP boards, and that can provide you with lessons and instruction.

 In Hilo, Hulakai (website) is a local company owned by Jun and Sarah.
 They offer SUP rentals on a daily basis and SUP lessons on an hourly basis.
 You can find them at 284 Kamehameha Avenue in Hilo, or reach them by phone at (808) 933-4852.
 Note that the lessons need to be reserved ahead of time.